stoermelder/vcvrack-packone/docs/EightFaceMk2.md

 Modes for _CV_ on the contextual menu:

-- **Trigger forward**
-  A trigger advances 8FACE mk2 to the next snapshot.
+- **Trigger forward** - A trigger advances 8FACE mk2 to the next snapshot.
 Empty slots are part of the sequence but won't have any effect on the bound modules.
 A trigger on _RESET_ restarts the sequence on snapshot 1.
-- **Trigger reverse**
-  Same as "Trigger forward" but reverse direction.
+- **Trigger reverse** - Same as **Trigger forward** but reverse direction.
-- **Trigger pingpong**
-  Same as "Trigger forward" but loops first forward then reverse.
+- **Trigger pingpong** - Same as **Trigger forward** but loops first forward then reverse.
-- **Trigger alternating**
-  Same as "Trigger forward" but progresses in the following manner (for 6 active snapshots): 1, 2, 1, 3, 1, 4, 1, 5, 1, 6, 1, 5, 1, 4, 1, 3, 1, 2, ...
+- **Trigger alternating** - Same as **Trigger forward** but progresses in the following manner (for 6 active snapshots): 1, 2, 1, 3, 1, 4, 1, 5, 1, 6, 1, 5, 1, 4, 1, 3, 1, 2, ...
-- **Trigger random**
-  Same as "Trigger forward" but chooses the next snapshot randomly.
+- **Trigger random** - Same as **Trigger forward** but chooses the next snapshot randomly.
-- **Trigger pseudo-random**
-  Same as "Trigger random" but never chooses a snapshot multiple times in a row (which happens on "random").
+- **Trigger pseudo-random** - Same as **Trigger random** but never chooses a snapshot multiple times in a row (which happens on "random").
-- **Trigger random walk**
-  Same as "Trigger forward" but chooses the next snapshot randomly right next to the currently active snapshot.
+- **Trigger random walk** - Same as **Trigger forward** but chooses the next snapshot randomly right next to the currently active snapshot.
-- **Trigger shuffle**
-  Same as "Trigger forward" but works on a random permutation of the active snapshots: Every snapshot will be enabled once before the next permutation is randomly generated.
+- **Trigger shuffle** - Same as **Trigger forward** but works on a random permutation of the active snapshots: Every snapshot will be enabled once before the next permutation is randomly generated.
-- **0..10V**
-  You can select a specific snapshot by voltage.
+- **0..10V** - You can select a specific snapshot by voltage.
 A voltage 0-0.833V selects slot 1, 0.833-0.166V selects slot 2, and so on, if all 12 snapshot-slots are active.
 Keep in mind that adjusting the length of the sequence also adjusts the voltage range for selecting individual slots: A sequence with length 2 will select slot 1 on voltage 0-5V etc.
-- **C4**
-  This mode follows the V/Oct-standard.
+- **C4** - This mode follows the V/Oct-standard.
 C4 selects snapshot 1, C#4 selects snapshot 2 and so on.
 Channel 2 on the _CV_-input acts on triggers to re-trigger the currently selected snapshot.
-- **Arm**
-  This mode is a kind of "buffered trigger": First apply a clock signal on _CV_.
+- **Arm** - This mode is a kind of "buffered trigger": First apply a clock signal on _CV_.
 Then you "arm" any snapshot manually or by MIDI-mapping by its button (resulting in a yellow LED) which will be activated on the next clock trigger (white LED).
 This mode allows you manual snapshot activation synchronized to a clock.

 ### +8 expander